1: Chemical Product and Company Identification

 Data on Ingredients: Iodine

 hazardous in case of skin contact (irritant), of eye contact (irritant), of

 ingestion, of inhalation.
-Slightly hazardous in case of skin contact (corrosive,
+Hazardous in case of skin contact (corrosive), of eye

 Chronic Health Effects:

-the eyes to a low level of dust can produce eye irritation.
-Repeated skin
+eyes to a low level of dust can produce eye irritation.
+Repeated skin exposure

-exposure can produce local skin destruction, or dermatitis.
-Repeated inhalation
+can produce local skin destruction, or dermatitis.
+Repeated inhalation of dust

 4: First Aid Measures Eye Contact: